| Clinical Programs: Criminal Defense Clinic

 Cases may carry over to the following semesters and students will still be responsible for them; however, no additional credit hours will be given.
 Also, students do not receive their final grade until all of their cases are properly transferred or closed.

-Students will earn 6 credits; three are in-class credits; three are out-of-class credits.
+Students will earn 9 credits; four are in-class credits; five are out-of-class credits.

 Apply for Representation